Clinical Placements: Planning and Procedures

 Note that:

-• Many of the hospital-based settings will require a health screen and proof of immunization form and a Seasonal Flu vaccination form
+2. Many of the hospital-based settings will require a health screen and proof of immunization form and a Seasonal Flu Vaccination form

 The student and supervisor meet and complete the Practicum Supervision Contract at (or before) the onset of the placement.
 This process is important, as the contract is intended to provide signposts for a dialogue between the supervisor and student.
 A copy of the contract is to be submitted to the Clinical Practicum Coordinator and the Clinical Program Assistant within one month after the start.

-The practicum supervisor and student each retain a copy of the signed contract and the student provides an additional copy to the Clinical Practicum Coordinator for the Clinical Program Files.
+The practicum supervisor/trainer and student each retain a copy of the signed contract and the student provides an additional copy to the Clinical Practicum Coordinator for the Clinical Program Files.

 The student retains a copy of this completed form and provides one copy of the form to the practicum coordinator.

 *N.B.
-Placements end when students have had their final client contact or submitted the final version of their final reports to their supervisor, and not when the student and supervisor discuss and co-sign the Supervisor Evaluation of Student form.
+Placements end when students have had their final client contact or submitted the final version of their final reports to their supervisor, and not when the student and supervisor/trainer discuss and co-sign the Supervisor/Trainer Evaluation of Student form.

-Five items to be submitted as a packet at the end of a practicum
+Items to be submitted as a packet at the end of a placement:

 1. Practicum/PSH Log Sheets